 Like walking into the 1980’s, the Siam Park City amusement park has the coolest retro vibe.
 It has everything you could dream of, including the world’s largest artificial sea and one of the world’s largest suspended looping roller coasters.

-They also have a gorgeous old style double-decker merry-go-round which both girls loved and a huge water park we couldn’t drag Annabelle out of.
+They also have a gorgeous old style double-decker merry-go-round which both girls loved.
+Not to mention a huge water park we couldn’t drag Annabelle out of.

-It’s crazy to think that we fit all of this in, and more, in just 4 and a half days in Thailand!
-The whole family had an absolute ball and we are already planning our next trip back as there was so much more we wanted to see and do.
+It’s crazy to think that we fit all of this in, and more, in just 4 and a half days!
+The whole family had an absolute ball.
+We are already planning our next trip back as there was so much more we wanted to see and do.
 Safe to say, there is plenty to do in Thailand for families.

-We also got to stay at some fabulous hotels and eat and some really great restaurants which I have detailed below!
+We also got to stay at some fabulous hotels and eat and some really great restaurants!
 All really great for families too.